GovNFT/contracts/script/README.md

 #### Tenderly

 Foundry does not automatically verify contracts within Tenderly.
 To test with tenderly, you will need to use hardhat.
-Specifically, you will need to modify `hardhat.config.ts` with your correct `tenderly` object.
-If you are using Tenderly devnet, you will need to set `TENDERLY_DEVNET_TEMPLATE` and `TENDERLY_DEVNET` in the .env. `TENDERLY_DEVNET_TEMPLATE` is the name of the devnet template you are using. `TENDERLY_DEVNET` is the auto-generated key for the template when you select "Spawn DevNet" within the template.
+Specifically, you will need to set the `TENDERLY_USERNAME` and `TENDERLY_PROJECT` variables in the .env file in order for `hardhat.config.ts` to have your desired `tenderly` object.
+If you are using Tenderly devnet, you will need to set `TENDERLY_DEVNET_TEMPLATE` and `TENDERLY_DEVNET` in the .env. `TENDERLY_DEVNET_TEMPLATE` is the name of the devnet template you are using.
+`TENDERLY_DEVNET` is the auto-generated key for the template when you select "Spawn DevNet" within the template.
 It will look something like `d81265d8-1bad-457c-13da-0a51e815ae54`.
 For more information on Tenderly devnets, see [here](https://docs.tenderly.co/devnets/intro-to-devnets).
 For a forked environment instead of a devnet, you will need to set `TENDERLY_FORK_ID` in the .env.

 ```